Jennifer is an environmentalist from Ohio. She is passionate about advocating for the planet and wildlife through gardening and education.

 Bokashi tea is perfectly safe for pipes, and actually improves the health of your pipes and drains.
 According to BokashiLiving.com:

 Bokashi tea is made of juices from your food scraps plus everything it picks up on the way as it drains through your kitchen composter; microorganisms from the bokashi process, water, organic matter as well as the by-products and waste from the bokashi bacteria.
-In other words… it is all natural and perfectly harmless to poor down your drain.
+In other words… it is all natural and perfectly harmless to pour down your drain.
 In fact it can actually be good for your drains.

 Read More From Dengarden